The assessment shall demonstrate that the outcomes have been achieved.

 Application is the main focus of assessment and must be evidenced by the development of coaches through a number of cycles over a long period with regular observation and feedback.

 A knowledge assessment shall demonstrate the learner can remember and understand Level 2C Kata knowledge, for example, through a multiple choice test, problem or case-based exams, oral exam, essay exam.

 The successful Level 2C candidates shall be able to show that they have developed a number of capable Coaches through observation and feedback in a real environment.

 There should be a minimum of 60 Coaching Cycles observed (distributed across several developing Coaches).
 Evidence can be provided through completion of appropriate online or physical documents, such as a Kata Storyboards, Case Studies, Record of Coaching Cycles observations and feedback given, Video, Recordings, etc.

-The Kata Master Coach should be able:
+The candidate shall be able:

-- To demonstrate regular, at least twice a week, Coaching Kata observations in a real situation by showing evidence of the defined Practice Routines related to second Coach observations and feedback, which support a Coach to develop their capability in coaching a Learner to meeting a minimum of consecutive 3 Target Conditions on the way to achieving a defined Challenge
+- To demonstrate regular, at least twice a week, Coaching Kata observations in a real situation by showing evidence of the defined Practice Routines related to second Coach observations and feedback, which support a Coach to develop their capability in coaching a Learner to meeting a minimum of consecutive 3 Target Conditions on the way to achieving a defined Challenge.

-- To show – via Coaching Log/Record of Coaching Cycles observations/Storyboard/Case Study – how a number of Coaches have increased their coaching competency through effective second Coach observation and feedback (via conducting a minimum of 60 Coaching Kata observation cycles).
+- To show – via Coaching Log/Record of Coaching Cycles observations/Storyboard /Case Study – how a number of Coaches have increased their coaching competency through effective second Coach observation and feedback (via conducting a minimum of 60 Coaching Kata observation cycles).

 - To have helped at least two Coaches to have successfully reached Level 2A.